storesafe/cordova-sqlite-storage/README.md

 **WARNING:** This is still in pre/alpha state.
 Please read and follow these items very carefully.
 - Please make sure your Cordova tooling is updated: `npm update -g cordova cordova-windows`
 - To create a new project: `cordova create MyProjectFolder com.my.project MyProject` (and then `cd` into your project directory)
-- To add the plugin: `cordova plugin add https://github.com/litehelpers/Cordova-sqlite-storage`
+- To add the plugin: `cordova plugin add io.litehelpers.cordova.sqlitestorage`
 - To add the Windows target platform (if it does not exist): `cordova platform add windows`
 - If you are using Visual Studio Express (2013), you may have to remove the Windows 8.0 build from the Visual Studio solution.
 - Due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866): If you use Cordova CLI for fully-automatic installation (as described here), you cannot run the project for "Any CPU" or "Mixed Platforms".
 Please specify a CPU type (such as x86 or x64).